Established in 1969

 Class is in Session

 The first classes were held in October of 1969 for grades 1-9.
 Mrs. Betty Harrelson served as principal and second-grade teacher.
 Other original faculty members included: Allie Hyde, Marilyn Dees, Sue Frey, Grace Knighten, Mary Barbara Kinchen, Katherine Raborn, Julia Kemp, and Ruby Thompson.
-The original Board of Directors consisted of Jack Lindsay, Gordon Daniels, Fred Anderson, Roy Stewart, Jr., and Doug Kent.
+The original Board of Directors consisted of Jack Lindsay, Gordon Daniel, Fred Anderson, Roy Stewart, Jr., and Doug Kent.
 Kenneth Courtney and Lee Gray were added to the Board in July of 1969, then Hank Brumfield and Donald Houeye were added in December.

 A contest was held for the students to select the school name, mascot, and school colors.
 Student entries were submitted to the Board, who made the final decision: Oak Forest Academy, Yellow Jackets, and Black and Gold.